Will my disability keep me from studying abroad? NO WAY!

 - Attend a Study Abroad 101 workshop.

-- Email [[deanofstudents, Dean of Students]] to make an appointment with Disability Services to discuss any accommodations that might be needed while abroad.
+- Email [[ljhenderson, Leslie Henderson, Director of Student Accessibility Services]] to make an appointment with Student Accessibility Services to discuss any accommodations that might be needed while abroad.

 - Make an appointment with [[smmitt, Sylvia Mitterndorfer, Director of Global Education]] to explore study abroad programs that can provide the accommodation you will need while abroad.

-Countries and regions of the world have varying standards of accessibility and capacities to accommodate disability.
+Countries and regions of the world have varying standards of accessibility and capacities to accommodate a disability.

 Scholarship Resource for students with disabilities: